JanHerca/urantiapedia/output/wikijs/en/article/Mark_Blackham/reflections_on_the_parliament_of_the_worlds_religions_chicago_2023.md

 As the theme suggests, there was a particular emphasis on ethics, morality, and human rights, subjects also underscored in _The Urantia Book_, albeit in more depth.
 Students of the book know that ethics and morality are never the whole of religious experience (5 :5.4), but they also know that both are essential to the growth of this experience:

-> Morality is the essential pre-existent soil of personal God-consciousness, the personal realization of the Adjuster’s inner presence, but such morality is not the source of religious experience and the resultant spiritual insight.
-[UB 196:3.2](/en/The_Urantia_Book/196#p3_2)
+> Morality is the essential pre-existent soil of personal God-consciousness, the personal realization of the Adjuster’s inner presence, but such morality is not the source of religious experience and the resultant spiritual insight. <a id="a47_233"></a>[UB 196:3.2](/en/The_Urantia_Book/196#p3_2)

 Overall, there were more than 860 sessions with workshops, panels, performances, and religious observances on a myriad of subjects.
 On each of the five days, a plenary convened in the 4200-seat Crown Theater to raise participants’ awareness of the work done by faith leaders and inter-spiritual communities as they join together in the pursuit of truth, justice, freedom, human rights, and democracy for the entire world.

 One of the major sub-themes of this conference was social cooperation; a moral call to help each other in our daily struggles, to learn to understand each other, to sympathize, and to stand up as one voice against injustice, prejudice, ignorance, and bigotry.
 But just as important, this was a positive appeal to the better side of humanity, one furthered through the socialization of religion.

 > There is a real purpose in the socialization of religion.
 It is the purpose of group religious activities to dramatize the loyalties of religion; to magnify the lures of truth, beauty, and goodness; to foster the attractions of supreme values; to enhance the service of unselfish fellowship; to glorify the potentials of family life; to promote religious education; to provide wise counsel and spiritual guidance; and to encourage group worship.
-And all live religions encourage human friendship, conserve morality, promote neighborhood welfare, and facilitate the spread of the essential gospel of their respective messages of eternal salvation.
-[UB 99:6.2](/en/The_Urantia_Book/99#p6_2)
+And all live religions encourage human friendship, conserve morality, promote neighborhood welfare, and facilitate the spread of the essential gospel of their respective messages of eternal salvation. <a id="a53_649"></a>[UB 99:6.2](/en/The_Urantia_Book/99#p6_2)

 While there is no consensus over what constitutes a religion, one definition in the Merriam-Webster Dictionary is that it is a set or system of spiritual attitudes, beliefs, and practices.

-> Religion implies that the superworld of spirit nature is cognizant of, and responsive to, the fundamental needs of the human world.
-[UB 2:6.2](/en/The_Urantia_Book/2#p6_2)
+> Religion implies that the superworld of spirit nature is cognizant of, and responsive to, the fundamental needs of the human world. <a id="a57_134"></a>[UB 2:6.2](/en/The_Urantia_Book/2#p6_2)

 _The Urantia Book_ is not a religion in the sense that the book itself is an object of worship.
 Nonetheless, the greater portion of the book is _about_ religion. _The Urantia Book_ is overwhelmingly dedicated to a discussion of God, Deities, spirituality, and religion, including 34 direct references to the “religion of Jesus.”
 The importance of this religion is emphasized in the last two sections of the book, which are: “The Religion of Jesus” and “The Supremacy of Religion.”
 In light of this, we can safely say that one main objective of _The Urantia Book_ is to elaborate and promulgate a new personal religion—the newly revealed religion of Jesus.